 I love stand-up paddleboarding, and that’s all because of Daydream Island.
 It was the first time for Caz and now we’re both be looking for other opportunities to go for a paddle.

 What a pleasant way to get some exercise, it really works your core muscles around your tummy area and helps with your balance, besides being a ton of fun.

 Caz went ok, however, the most exciting part was seeing Kalyra take this on, and take it on she did.

 Whilst I had to rescue her a couple of times from paddling out to sea or crashing into one of the sailing boats, she did awesome for a six-year-old and we couldn’t get her off it.

 Next time I might throw Savannah on the front of my board, I’m sure she’d enjoy the ride.

-Next up was snorkeling.
+Next up is snorkeling.
 Caz and Kalyra joined a guided snorkeling tour that took in the waters and coral beginning at Mermaids Beach and ending around the corner at Lovers Cove.

-Savannah and I decided to follow on Kayak and play support crew.
-In hindsight it was a little too far for Kalyra and we didn’t make the return journey, instead staying at Lovers Cove for some easy snorkeling there.
+Savannah and I decided to follow by kayak and play support crew.
+In hindsight, it was a little too far for Kalyra and we didn’t make the return journey, instead we stayed at Lovers Cove for some easy snorkeling there.